watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     > **Note**: If the connection does not verify, then recheck and reenter the required data.

-14. Next add another Azure Service Connection to your Azure DevOps account.
+14. Next, add another Azure Service Connection to your Azure DevOps account.
     Select the Project settings gear icon to access your settings.
 Then choose Service Connections.